Improved Techniques for Maximum Likelihood Estimation for Diffusion ODEs: Experiments

 \subsection{Likelihood and Samples}

 Table~\ref{tab:result} shows our experiment results on CIFAR-10 and ImageNet-32 datasets.
 Our models are pretrained with velocity parameterization, designed IS, and finetuned with second-order flow matching.
-We report the likelihood values using our truncated-normal dequantization with the importance weighted estimator under $K=20$.
+We report the likelihood values using our truncated-normal dequantization with the importance-weighted estimator under $K=20$.
 To compute the FID values, we apply an adaptive-step ODE solver to draw samples from the diffusion ODEs.
 We also report the NFE during the sampling process, which reflects the smoothness of the dynamics.

 Combining our training techniques and dequantization, we exceed the likelihood of previous ODEs, especially by a large margin on CIFAR-10.
 In Figure~\ref{fig:test_curve}, we compare our pretraining phase to VDM~\citep{kingma2021variational}, which indicates that our techniques achieve 2x$\sim$3x times of previous convergence speed.
+We further strengthen the likelihood results by employing data augmentation techniques and a larger network, following VDM.
+We observe that augmented training data may cause fluctuations in the training and testing losses.
+When we select the models that achieve the best testing performance, we obtain an SDE likelihood of 2.46 at around only 2M iterations, compared to 2.49 of VDM at 10M iterations.

 We do not observe the superiority of SP to VP such as lower FID and NFE as in~\citet{lipman2022flow}.
-We suspect it may result from maximum likelihood training, which put more emphasis on the high log-SNR region.
+We suspect it may result from maximum likelihood training, which puts more emphasis on the high log-SNR region.
 More theoretical comparisons with~\citet{lipman2022flow} are given in Appendix~\ref{appendix:comparison_flow_matching}.

 Randomly generated samples from our models are provided in Appendix~\ref{appendix:samples}.
 Since we use network architecture and techniques targeted at the likelihood, our FID is worse than the state-of-the-art, which can be improved by designing time weighting to emphasize the training at small log-SNR levels~\citep{kingma2021variational} or using high-quality sampling algorithms such as PC sampler~\citep{song2020score}.
+Besides, data augmentation and a larger network notably improve the FID to 3.76 on CIFAR-10, while achieving the state-of-the-art likelihood.